PoliticalGraveyard.com

 Index to Politicians

-Overton to Ovri
+Overton to Ovshinsky

-Overton, Allen, Jr. See Joseph Allen Overton, Jr.
+Overton, Allen, Jr. See Joseph Allen Overton Jr.

 Overton, Ben F. — of Florida.
 Justice of Florida state supreme court, 1974-.
 Still living as of 1997.